AlirezaRahi/Genomic-Classification-of-Acute-Lymphoblastic-Leukemia-Using-AI-Towards-Personalized-Medicine/README.md

 5. Haferlach, T. et al. (2007). *Blood*, 109(4), 1551–1561.
 [GSE3910](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE3910)

 *Note: The model is presented here for methodological and reproducibility purposes.
 Performance is intrinsically linked to the dataset it was trained on.*

+## Citation

+If you use this work in your research, please cite the paper:

+> **Rahi, A., & Shafiabadi, M. H.** (2025). *Genomic Classification of Acute Lymphoblastic Leukemia Using AI: Towards Personalized Medicine*. medRxiv. https://doi.org/10.1101/2025.09.20.25336225 :contentReference[oaicite:0]{index=0}

+If you use the code implementation (software, scripts, etc.), please also cite:

+> **Rahi, A.** (2025). *Genomic Classification of Acute Lymphoblastic Leukemia Using AI: Towards Personalized Medicine* [Computer software].
+GitHub repository, *AlirezaRahi/Genomic-Classification-of-Acute-Lymphoblastic-Leukemia-Using-AI-Towards-Personalized-Medicine*.
+Retrieved from https://github.com/AlirezaRahi/Genomic-Classification-of-Acute-Lymphoblastic-Leukemia-Using-AI-Towards-Personalized-Medicine

 ## 👥 Authors